The 3 Main Functions 401(k) Providers Fulfill

 Operating a 401(k) plan has three main components: The Adviser, The Record Keeper/Administrator, and The Custodian.
 While it is common for the large household-name providers to handle all three functions, it may not be in your company's or the employees’ best interest to have one company handling all three.

 Plans where three separate companies handle each function often have lower overall fees.
 When all three functions are handled by the same company there is an incentive to compensate advisers based on the overall profitability of the plan, including from ‘hidden’ revenue sources.

-When the functions are handled by three separate companies, each company can hold each other accountable for keeping fees down and protecting the client, assuming there are no back-end revenue-sharing agreements between the companies.
-For example: with the 401(k) plans I provide, my pay is solely from the employer or the employees within the plan, so there is no incentive to increase the other company’s profits.
-Instead, independent advisors have an incentive to switch custodians or administrators if their fees get too high or if they see concerns with how they do business.
+When the functions are handled by three separate companies, the adviser can hold each company accountable for keeping fees down and protecting the client, assuming there are no back-end revenue-sharing agreements between the companies and the adviser.
+As an example: with the 401(k) plans I provide, my compensation comes 100% from the employer or the employees within the plan, so there is no incentive for me to increase the other company’s profits.
+Instead, independent advisors like myself have an incentive to switch custodians or administrators if their fees get too high or if they see concerns with how they do business.

 Key Questions to Ask the Adviser

 Are you a Registered Investment Adviser, a broker, and/or an insurance agent?

 Currently, only Registered Investment Advisers are held to the Fiduciary Standard of being legally required to do what is in your company’s and your employees’ best interests.
 Brokers and insurance agents are salespeople of the company they represent and have a legal duty to their employer - with no fiduciary duty to you.

 While most advisers will say they will do what is in your best interest, unless they are a Registered Investment Adviser, you have limited legal recourse if they don’t.
 You can read more about the Fiduciary Standard in the third section below.